Understanding package manager and systemctl

 sudo systemctl status jenkins

-commands can be used to check the status of the Docker service on a system running a Linux-based operating system.
+Both systemctl status docker and service docker status commands can be used to check the status of the Docker service on a system running a Linux-based operating system.

-as their init system.
+The systemctl command is the recommended way to manage services on systems that use systems as their init system.
 It provides a centralized way to manage and control services and allows for more fine-grained control over service management.

-command will display detailed information about the Docker service, including whether it is currently running, any errors that have occurred, and other relevant information.
+The systemctl status docker command will display detailed information about the Docker service, including whether it is currently running, any errors that have occurred, and other relevant information.

-command is a legacy command used to manage services on older Linux systems that do not use systems
+On the other hand, the service command is a legacy command used to manage services on older Linux systems that do not use systems as their init system.
+The service docker status command will display basic information about the Docker service, including whether it is currently running or stopped.

-as their init system, as it provides more advanced functionality and better integration with the system.
+In general, it is recommended to use systemctl to manage services on modern Linux systems that use systemd as their init system, as it provides more advanced functionality and better integration with the system.

 Installing docker in Centos